 For two specific case of end users located in Belgium but near a border and directly connected to the transmission grid of an adjacent TSO or to the grid of a foreign distribution network operator, the service allowing this is the dedicated direct line service.

+At domestic points for injection, the entry transmission services may include one or more of the following services :

+Via the pressure service, Fluxys Belgium increases the pressure delivered at a domestic point for injection to the operating pressure of the network (local compression) or protects the network from an overpressure that would be delivered by the domestic point for injection (local pressure reducing station).

+The odorisation service consists in Fluxys Belgium injecting an odorant in gas at the Domestic Points for Injection where an odorisation facility is operated by Fluxys Belgium.

+The quality conversion to H service offers the possibility to inject a non compatible gas at domestic points for injection where a blending facility is operated by Fluxys Belgium to mix the non compatible gas with H-gas so that the blend is a compatible gas.

 Short haul Services

-Wheeling and Operational capacity usage commitments (OCUC)

-A wheeling allows the direct transmission of natural gas between two interconnection points located within the same border station without entering the entry/exit zone of the transmission grid.
-Wheelings do not give access either to other entry/exit points of the transmission grid nor to the ZTP trading services (ZTP & ZTPL).
-Under a wheeling, the quantity of entering gas must be equal, on an hourly basis, to the quantity of exiting gas.

-Wheelings are available between the following interconnection points: Nihil

-OCUCs are operational agreements between a network user and Fluxys Belgium consisting of a commitment regarding the combined use of a well-defined entry service at an interconnection point or installation point with a well-defined exit service at another interconnection point or installation point, without access to the market-based balancing model or to ZTP trading services.
-As a proactive measure, Fluxys Belgium determines in advance the eligible entry and exit service that can avoid a bottleneck in the transmission grid, and which are currently the following combinations:

-Entry VIP THE-ZTP with Exit VIP BENE

-Entry VIP BENE, with Exit VIP THE-ZTP

-Entry VIP BENE, with Exit IZT or Zeebrugge

-Entry IZT or Zeebrugge, with Exit VIP BENE

-Entry Dunkirk LNG Terminal or Virtualys with Exit IZTor Zeebrugge

 Zee platform service

 The aim of the Zee Platform Service is to facilitate transfers of gas in the Zeebrugge area between IZT, ZPT, Zeebrugge interconnection points and Zeebrugge LNG Terminal installation point.
 The Zee Platform Service enables network users to transfer natural gas between two or more (at the network user’s choice) of these points without explicit capacity reservation and without any capacity limitation.